Brick Township High School: Athletics

 The school's football team won the South Jersey Group IV state sectional championships in 1974, 1981–1983 and 1989, won the South Jersey Group III title in 1994 and won the Central Jersey Group IV title in 2013.
 BTHS is noted for its strong football program formerly headed by head coach Warren Wolf, who led the team for 51 years as the Green Dragon's first head coach and is the school's all-time winningest football coach, with a record of 361-122-11.
 Wolf retired after the 2008 football season as the state of New Jersey's all-time winningest football coach.
 In the first game played in the first year of playoffs, the 1974 team finished the season with a 10-0 record after winning the South Jersey Group IV state sectional title with a 21-20 victory against Camden High School in the championship game played indoors in Atlantic City's Conventional Hall.
 The 1981 team finished the season with an 11-0 record after winning the South Jersey Group IV sectional title with a 17-0 victory against Toms River High School East in front of 4,500 spectators at the championship game at Giants Stadium.
 With a 5-0 win in the championship against Willingboro High School, the 1983 team won its third South Jersey Group IV title in a three-year period in which the team had a record of 31-2.

-The girls cross country team won the Group IV state title in 1976, 1977, 1987 and 1989, and won the Group III championships from 1994–1996.
+The girls cross country team won the Group IV state title in 1976, 1977, 1987 and 1989, and won the Group III championships from 1994 to 1996.
 The program's seven state group titles are the eighth-most in the state.
 The team was the Meet of Champion winners in 1977 and 1988.

 The ice hockey team was the overall state champion in 1976, 1977, 1979, 1986 and 1990, was public school champion 1996-1999 and 2002, and overall champion in 1997.
 The program's 11 state titles (in 14 appearances) is the second-most of any school statewide The school's ice hockey program produced NHL player Jim Dowd.
 Head Coach Bob Auriemma Sr. is New Jersey's all-time highest-winning high school ice hockey coach earning his 600th career win (on January 21, 2008), making him at the time the third highest winning high school coach in the nation.